Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Overview of the Common Practices

 \subsubsection{Lexicons}

-Several lexicons of abusive expressions have been built manually, automatically, or semi-automatically \cite{razavi2010offensive,gitari2015lexicon,wiegand2018inducing}.
+Several lexicons of abusive expressions have been built manually, automatically, or semi-automatically \shortcite{razavi2010offensive,gitari2015lexicon,wiegand2018inducing}.
 Lexicons have been used to improve the detection of abusive utterances, usually in combination with other features.
-For example, \citeA{wiegand2018inducing} created a large lexicon and demonstrated its effectiveness in the cross-domain detection of abusive micro-posts.
+For example, \shortciteA{wiegand2018inducing} created a large lexicon and demonstrated its effectiveness in the cross-domain detection of abusive micro-posts.
 However, lexicons can quickly become out-of-date as users coin new hateful expressions to evade filters, and are not resilient against spelling errors and typos.
 Furthermore, offensive texts can contain no words or expressions commonly considered abusive in isolation.

 In the current landscape of the field, lexicons are mainly used to search for examples of abusive content through querying social media APIs.
-Abusive content is relatively infrequent, and random sampling results in datasets extremely skewed towards benign samples \cite{founta2018large,schmidt2017survey}.
-Several works designed specific search strategies, such as snowballing \cite{hosseinmardi2015analyzing}, crowd-sourcing \cite{breitfeller-etal-2019-finding}, and characterizing hateful users \cite{ribeiro2018characterizing}, to boost the number of abusive examples in datasets.
+Abusive content is relatively infrequent, and random sampling results in datasets extremely skewed towards benign samples \shortcite{founta2018large,schmidt2017survey}.
+Several works designed specific search strategies, such as snowballing \shortcite{hosseinmardi2015analyzing}, crowd-sourcing \shortcite{breitfeller-etal-2019-finding}, and characterizing hateful users \shortcite{ribeiro2018characterizing}, to boost the number of abusive examples in datasets.
 However, most existing sampling strategies mainly rely on using known abusive/profane lexicons to find abusive content.
-For example, \citeA{waseem2016hateful} focused on sexism and racism and collected tweets matching query words that are likely to occur in these cases. \citeA{davidson2017automated} used a lexicon of words and phrases identified by users as related to hate speech, and \citeA{vidgen-etal-2020-detecting} used a list of keywords to collect hashtags associated with anti-Asian prejudice.
+For example, \shortciteA{waseem2016hateful} focused on sexism and racism and collected tweets matching query words that are likely to occur in these cases. \shortciteA{davidson2017automated} used a lexicon of words and phrases identified by users as related to hate speech, and \shortciteA{vidgen-etal-2020-detecting} used a list of keywords to collect hashtags associated with anti-Asian prejudice.

-Although keyword search is simple and efficient, \citeA{wiegand2019detection} demonstrated that the choice of search terms for querying social media can lead to topic bias in trained classifiers. \citeA{poletto2020resources} expanded the analysis of keyword-based data collection strategies in a systematic review of hate speech lexicons in multiple languages and highlighted the need for a unified taxonomy for harmful content search.
+Although keyword search is simple and efficient, \shortciteA{wiegand2019detection} demonstrated that the choice of search terms for querying social media can lead to topic bias in trained classifiers. \shortciteA{poletto2020resources} expanded the analysis of keyword-based data collection strategies in a systematic review of hate speech lexicons in multiple languages and highlighted the need for a unified taxonomy for harmful content search.